 Set up Auto Discovery when a single directory is configured at a child group to the Customer Organization Group, or when multiple directories are configured below the Customer group with unique email domains.
 See Set Up Auto Discovery in Workspace ONE Access.

 In example 1, the email domain of the organization is registered for auto discovery.
 Users enter only their email address in the Workspace ONE Intelligent Hub sign-in page.

-In this example, when users in the NorthAmerica domain sign in to Workspace ONE Intelligent Hub, they enter the complete email address as email@example.com.
+In this example, when users in the NorthAmerica domain sign into the Workspace ONE Intelligent Hub app, they enter the complete email address as email@example.com.
 The application looks for the domain and verifies that the user exists or can be created with a directory call in the NorthAmerica organization group.
 The device can be registered.

 Using Workspace ONE UEM Organization Group Mapping to Workspace ONE Access Domains

 Configure the Workspace ONE Access service to the Workspace ONE UEM organization group mapping when multiple directories are configured with the same email domain.
-You enable Map Domains to Multiple Organization Groups in the Workspace ONE UEM configuration page in the Workspace ONE Access console.
+You enable Map Domains to Multiple Organization Groups in the Integrations > UEM Integration page in the Workspace ONE Access console.

 When the Map Domains to Multiple Organization Groups option is enabled, domains configured in Workspace ONE Access can be mapped to the Workspace ONE UEM organization group IDs.
 The admin REST API key is also required.